[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 The objective of a training model is to generate content that is realistic, thus similar (not identical) to the data it was trained on.
 This objective can be expressed as $\underset{\theta}{\mathrm{min}}\: \mathrm{KL}(p_\theta \lvert\lvert p_d)$ where we want the model distribution to be the closest possible to the data distribution.

-A generative model would ideally be trained (i.e. updated with gradients computed) to reflect this objective.
+A generative model is ideally trained to reflect this objective.

 The exposure bias